yonger1516/jmeter-influxdb/README.md

 3.restart jmeter, then you will see the new plugin in listener components

 4.connect influxdb

 Input correct influxdb url and user and password.

 The plugin will write data when running or before finishing.

 5.view data in influxdb

-it create a database named "jmeter", and the serie name is the test case name that you input.
+It create a database named "jmeter", and the serie name is the test case name that you input.